fabriziopandini/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 type ClusterSpec struct {
     // If specified, all availability gates will be evaluated for Cluster readiness.
     // A Cluster is available when True if Cluster `ControlHeartbeat` and `TopologyReconciled` are true, if Cluster's
-    // control plane `Available` condition is true, if all worker resources's `Available` condition are true;
+    // control plane `Available` condition is true, if all worker resource's `Available` condition are true;
     // if conditions are defined in `spec.availabilityGates` are defined, those conditions should be true as well.
     // +optional
     // +listType=map